PassivHaus design

 • Award-winning track record: Winners of the RIBA East Award for The Deerings and shortlisted for other RIBA Awards, with projects profiled in leading design media.

-• First-hand knowledge: Tom Gresford has lived in an EnerPhit-certified home, bringing real-world insight to every client project.
+• First-hand knowledge: Tom Gresford has built a certified passivhaus and lived in an EnerPhit standard home, bringing over 12 years of Passivhaus experience and real-world insight to every client project.

 • Professional standing: A RIBA Chartered Practice, Green Register accredited, and members of the AECB (Association for Environment Conscious Building).